gnailuy/gnailuy.com/_posts/2011-08-15-installing-grub-and-puppy-linux-to-portable-hard-drive-from-linux.markdown

 ```

 The labels of your partitions may be different.
 In my case, I have four primary partitions on my USB disk, namely, diskone,  disktwo, FAT32 and NTFS.
-The first two are formatted with ext3 file system.
-The above command will put puppy into diskone.
+The first two format with the ext3 file system.
+The above command will put our puppy into diskone.
 You can change the directory name `lupu-525` to be any name you like, of course.

-Taking advantage of GRUB, a logical partition will work too, and it will be okay if you choose to format your partition as some other file system such as FAT.
+Taking advantage of GRUB, a logical partition will work too, and it will also be okay if you choose to format your partition with some other file system such as FAT.

 ## Installation and Configuration of GRUB

 The next step is to install GRUB on the USB disk so that we can boot Puppy anywhere.
-As is described on Wikipedia, the [boot process][boot-process] using GRUB can be divided into two main stages: stage 1 and stage 2.
+As is described on Wikipedia, the [boot process][boot-process] using GRUB can divide into two main stages: stage 1 and stage 2.
-Stage 1 will be stored in the [MBR][mbr] of our hard disk.
-It's job is just to load the next stage of GRUB.
+Stage 1 stores in the [MBR][mbr] of our hard disk.
+Its job is to load the next stage.
-Before stage 2 is loaded, stage 1 may have to load a specific stage 1.5, which contains the drivers needed to access the file system.
+Before stage 2, stage 1 may have to load stage 1.5 which provides the drivers of the file system.
 Stage 2 will then load the default configuration file and any other modules needed.

 Assume that the portable drive we use is the second hard drive in our system, namely the `sdb` in Linux.
 In GRUB, it will be named `(hd1)` instead (the first disk is named `(hd0)`).
 The first partition on `(hd1)` will be `(hd1,0)`, and `(hd1,1)` is the second, and so on.
-From the above we can see that Puppy's directory `lupu-525` is stored in `(hd1,0)`.
+From the above, we can see that Puppy's directory `lupu-525` stores in `(hd1,0)`.
 We will put GRUB's stage files and configuration files into `(hd1,0)` too.

 ### Installation